personam-solis/markdown-docs/Docker.md

 <br>

 ### **Docker Container**
-Docker containers are just simply the docker image that is currently running or has stopped but not deleted.
+Docker containers are just simply the Docker image that is currently running or has stopped but not deleted.
 Docker containers can be converted into images but it is just easier to build the image and test it.

-Since containers are closer to processes, they are not meant to be persistent.
+Since containers are just processes, they are not meant to be persistent.
 The purpose of a container is to be thrown away and be ran anywhere else with zero issues.
 Thus, the "internal" files that run the container should be volatile, and only a limited amount of objects should be persistent.

-> Keep in mind that if you need to install a package in a container, the container must have access to that package repository
+> Keep in mind that if you need to install a package in a container, the container must have access to that package repository/executable

 When a container is ran: